yannickkirschen/console-arena/docs/index.md

 notice that there are some classes that only have static methods.
 I decided to not implement these classes in an object-oriented manner, because in my opinion it looks nicer the way it is now.
 Utils should (almost) always be static anyway, in my opinion.

-#### More Information

-If this documentation does not answer some of your questions, please refer to the JavaDoc.

 #### Quality Management

 There is a unit test that tests the parsing of the YAML file with all fighters.
 When there is a push to GitHub, a GitHub Action launches that builds the